 - Under Update product key, click on Change product key.

-- Enter your Windows 10 license key in the field provided, then press Next to activate your Windows 10.
+- Enter your Windows license key in the field provided and press Next to activate your Windows.

-Alternatively, you can call Windows customer support for Windows 10 activation.
-They respond pretty quickly when dealing with Windows activation.
+Alternatively, you can contact Windows customer support for assistance with Windows activation.
+They typically respond quickly when dealing with Windows activation issues.

 It’s essential to understand that there are different types of Windows licenses available, and each type has its own set of rules and restrictions on transferring the license to another computer.
 Retail licenses can typically be transferred, while OEM and Volume licenses are more restrictive.

 Retail License: This type of license is purchased separately from a computer, either online or in a physical store.
 Retail licenses can be transferred to another computer without issue, as long as the license is uninstalled from the old computer before being installed on the new one.